• Skip to main content

 • Be a good friend and show kindness to those who are Autistic

 • Remember that everyone has something to offer even if they are different from you.
-Try to see things from their perspective and find compromise, not conformity.
+Try to see things from their perspective and find a compromise, not conformity.

 I just want to say thank you for reading this post and wish you the best as you try to raise awareness and acceptance for all the unique people in our diverse world.
 If you’re looking for more resources to celebrate diversity with your students, be sure to check out my post, “5 Guided Reading Activities that Celebrate Diversity in the Classroom.”